 where $Z_k \sim \N(0, I)$ and $\eta > 0$ is the stepsize.
-As stated in~\eqref{eq:ULA_RandomVariableUpdate}, the ULA is biased, meaning that it admits as its stationary distribution $\nu^\eta \neq \nu$ for all $\eta > 0$; furthermore, as $\eta k \to t$ and $\eta \to 0$, $\nu^\eta \to \nu$ and ULA~\eqref{eq:ULA_RandomVariableUpdate} recovers the Langevin dynamics~\eqref{eq:LangevinDynamicsSDE}~\cite{roberts1996exponential}.
-The ULA has been widely studied, and we now have guarantees on its mixing time in numerous settings --~\cite{dalalyan2017further} studies the mixing time to $\nu$ in Wasserstein $W_2$ distance under $\nu$ being strongly log-concave;~\cite{cheng2018convergence} study the mixing time to $\nu$ in KL divergence under $\nu$ being strongly log-concave;~\cite{VW19} study mixing to $\nu$ in KL divergence and Rényi divergence under a log-Sobolev inequality and Poincaré inequality respectively, and also to $\nu^{\eta}$ in Rényi divergence under a log-Sobolev inequality assumption on $\nu^\eta$;~\cite{altschuler23resolving} study mixing to $\nu^{\eta}$ under a strong log-concavity assumption on $\nu$ and in KL divergence, TV distance, Rényi divergence, chi-squared divergence, and squared Hellinger distance; and~\cite{chewietal2022lmcpoincare} study mixing to $\nu$ under modified log-Sobolev inequality assumptions on $\nu$.
+It is well-known~\cite{roberts1996exponential} that the ULA is a biased discretization, which means that it admits as its stationary distribution $\nu^\eta \neq \nu$ for all $\eta > 0$; furthermore, as $\eta k \to t$ and $\eta \to 0$, $\nu^\eta \to \nu$ and ULA~\eqref{eq:ULA_RandomVariableUpdate} recovers the Langevin dynamics~\eqref{eq:LangevinDynamicsSDE}.
+The ULA has been widely studied, and we now have guarantees on its mixing time in numerous settings:~\cite{dalalyan2017further} studies the mixing time to $\nu$ in Wasserstein $W_2$ distance under $\nu$ being strongly log-concave;~\cite{cheng2018convergence} study the mixing time to $\nu$ in KL divergence under $\nu$ being strongly log-concave;~\cite{VW19} study mixing to $\nu$ in KL divergence under an LSI assumption on $\nu$, and also study mixing to the biased limit $\nu^{\eta}$ in Rényi divergence under an LSI assumption on $\nu^\eta$;~\cite{altschuler23resolving} study mixing to $\nu^{\eta}$ under a strong log-concavity assumption on $\nu$; and~\cite{chewietal2022lmcpoincare} study mixing to $\nu$ under modified LSI assumptions on $\nu$.
 We refer the reader to~\cite{chewi2023log} for a comprehensive overview of recent mixing time results.

-A probability distribution $\nu \propto \exp{(-f)}$ is said to be $L>0$ smooth if $-LI \preceq \nabla^2 f \preceq LI$, and all of the aforementioned works assume smoothness assumptions on $\nu$ (i.e. uniform upper and lower bounds on the Hessian of $f$).
-While this is common for discrete time analysis, it is a strong assumption, and attempts to go beyond smoothness have had limited success~\cite{chatterji2020langevin}.
+A probability distribution $\nu \propto \exp{(-f)}$ is said to be $L>0$ smooth if $-LI \preceq \nabla^2 f \preceq LI$, and all of the aforementioned works make smoothness assumptions on the target distribution $\nu$.
+This is common for discrete-time analysis.
 In Theorem~\ref{thm:ULA_PhiMixing}, we show mixing guarantees for ULA in $\Phi$-divergence for smooth target distributions $\nu$ and under the assumption that the stationary distribution $\nu^{\eta}$ of ULA satisfies the corresponding $\Phi$-Sobolev inequality (Definition~\ref{def:PhiSobolevInequality}).
 To the best of our knowledge, we are the first to study mixing time guarantees in any $\Phi$-divergence for ULA.
 We prove Theorem~\ref{thm:ULA_PhiMixing} in Section~\ref{subsec:ProofOfULAMain}.